hallucinomeny/autoloom/README.md

 ## Installation

-To install and run MCTS Pathfinder, follow these steps:
+To install and run follow these steps:

 1. Clone the repository:
    ```